Keith Ellison: Gun rights

 During a March 2014 appearance on Real Time with Bill Maher, Ellison said he was "for gun control, but I don't think you have got to eliminate ownership of all guns in order to get some common-sense gun rules."
 Host Bill Maher asked him, "Then why doesn't your party come out against the Second Amendment?"
 Guest Sheila Bair then interjected, "Fifty-one votes, that's all it takes."
 Ellison responded, "I sure wish they would.
 I sure wish they would."
-Ellison's campaign has stated he was responding to Bair, not to Maher.
-Bair has said that she was referring to President Barack Obama's nomination of Vivek Murthy for U.S. Surgeon General.
+Ellison's campaign said he was responding to Bair, not to Maher.
+Bair said she was referring to President Barack Obama's nomination of Vivek Murthy for U.S. Surgeon General.
 Murthy supports stronger gun regulations.